 Clementine trees thrive in full sun, or six hours of direct, unfiltered sunlight per day.
 They can also grow in partial shade, but their crop will be less abundant.

-Clementine trees are adaptable to a range of soils but flourish in slightly acidic, sandy, well-drained soils.
-If you need to improve your drainage, add some perlite or sand to your soil.
+Clementine trees are adaptable to a range of soil types but flourish in slightly acidic, sandy, well-drained soils.
+To improve drainage, add perlite or sand to the soil.

 If your clementine tree is in a container, remember to empty the water tray regularly to ensure proper drainage.

 Feed your in-ground clementine tree every other month, using a specially formulated citrus fertilizer.
-If your clementine tree is in a container, follow this schedule but also fertilize once more before you place it outside in summer.
+If your clementine tree is in a container, follow the same schedule with an additional treatment before you place it outside in summer.

 In general, your clementine tree will begin producing fruit within two to three years of planting, but some nurseries sell clementines that fruit the first year.

 Your clementines will ripen from November to February.
 They will not ripen once picked, so choose your time wisely.
-You’ll tell they’re ready when their green skin turns completely orange.
+You can tell they’re ready when their green skin turns completely orange.

-You can store your clementines in the pantry for roughly one week in a cool, dry area.
-You can also refrigerate them in the crisper drawer or mesh bag.
+You can store clementines for roughly one week in a cool, dry area.
+You can also refrigerate them in the crisper drawer or a mesh bag.

-Clementine trees that are not pruned can grow to be 25 feet if planted in the ground and are typically in the 6-10 foot range in indoor containers.
+Clementine trees can grow to be 25 feet tall if planted in the ground and left unpruned.
+When planted in indoor containers, they are typically pruned to 6–10 feet.

-How long does it take to bear fruit?
+How long does it take a clementine tree to produce fruit?

-Most clementine trees start bearing fruit within two to three years after planting, but some trees will be ready for harvest the first year.
+Most clementine trees produce fruit within two to three years of planting, but some bear fruit in the first year.
+Clementines may take up to six years to reach full production.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.